quebic-source/quebic/README.md

 # Quebic - FaaS Framework

 Quebic is a framework for writing serverless functions to run on Dockers or Kubernetes.
 You can write your functions in any language.
 Currently quebic supports only for Java and NodeJS.
-[Sample Project](https://github.com/quebic-source/quebic-sample-project)
+[Example Project](https://github.com/quebic-source/quebic-sample-project)

 ![quebic](https://github.com/quebic-source/quebic/blob/master/docs/quebic.png)